-My friend has made an unregistered agreement of sale on rs 100 stamp paper.
+My friend has made an unregistered agreement to sale on Rs.
+100 stamp paper.
 He did not ready to purchase my land on the price mentioned in the agreement.
 After five years from the date of such agreement, I sold that property to another person.
-My friend is giving threats to file a civil suit for cancellation of that sale deed and performance of unregistered sale agreement.
+My friend is threatening to file a civil suit for cancellation of that sale deed and performance of unregistered sale agreement.
 Please guide.

 Question from: Delhi

 Agreement to sale is an executable contract thus it is not a final agreement between the parties.
 Any party can refuse to perform his part, to which he has accepted in the agreement to sale.
 Whereas, sale deed is an executed contract because it transfers the right in property from seller to buyer.

 Section 54 of the Transfer of Property Act (TPA), defines the agreement to sale.
 It says that “A contract for the sale of immovable property, is a contract that a sale of such property shall take place on the terms settled between the parties”.
 Agreement to sale contains only terms and conditions of proposed sale.
 It shows that parties are agree to buy & sell the immovable property on such terms and conditions.

 According to the provisions of Section 54, the agreement to sale does not confer any right to the parties.
 It is not a valid documents of ownership or title of the land.
 Since, buyer does not pay consideration to the seller hence, agreement to sale does not creates any right in the favour of buyer.
 Therefore, buyer cannot claim any right in property barely on the agreement to sale.

 Signing of agreement to sale does not mean that property has transferred to the buyer.
 It is an executable contract and its execution depends upon fulfilment of some other conditions such as payment of consideration etc. It contains terms and conditions of the proposed sale thus parties are abide by those conditions.
 The final sale deed will execute on those terms and conditions.